gsass1/MerkelNet/README.md

 Repository for my DL4CV project at THM.
 Project only tested with Python 3.10.12

+You can use [this link](https://cloud.gian-sass.com/s/LMzmSseQzSFKirN) to download my pretrained checkpoint.

 ## Installation

 Create new environment and install dependencies: